Appeals and complaints

-All appeals will be acknowledged by the SDRA and then passed onto the Quality Director who will then inform the client if there are insufficient grounds or information for the appeal to proceed or request additional information.
+All appeals will be acknowledged by the SDRA and then passed onto the Quality Manager who will then inform the client if there are insufficient grounds or information for the appeal to proceed or request additional information.

 Valid appeals will be reported to the Standards International Best Practice Development Forum at the next scheduled meeting.

 The outcome of all appeals will be notified to the appellant.

 The appeals process is monitored by the Standards International Best Practice Development Forum to ensure that all appeal decisions are made fairly and equitably.

 The decisions from the appeals process will be considered as being final.